 COURSE THEMES: This course will focus on biological chemistry, energetics (enzymes, photosynthesis, respiration) and genetics (Mendelian and molecular).
 Evolution and the integration of the form and function will be two major themes running through our discussions.

-AUDIENCE: This course is the first-half of a two-semester introductory biology sequence.
+AUDIENCE: This course is the first of a three-semester introductory biology sequence.
 This course is required for students majoring in biology.
 This course also fulfills the Core guidelines for Natural Science for non-science majors.

-CLASS TIME/PLACE: This class meets even days (2-4-6) from 9:40 - 10:50 am.
-You will also attend a laboratory session once per cycle that you have separately scheduled.
+CLASS TIME/PLACE: This class meets even days (2-4-6) from 9:40 - 10:50 am in PENGL 325.
+You must also attend a laboratory session once per cycle that you have separately scheduled.

 "Fine and dandy!
 Why shouldn't I be?"